 Before modern-day birth control, people had to rely on the “pull-out method” or abstinence to prevent pregnancy.
 In ancient times, they even used herbs or animal parts (which is equal parts gross and fascinating).
 Though some version of homemade sheaths were historically used, rubber condoms came on the market in 1843 after Charles Goodyear filed the patent for the vulcanization of rubber.

 Other non-hormonal contraceptives, like diaphragms, vaginal condoms, and cervical caps, had their time in the sun, too, but the next major advancement in birth control was the pill.
 In 1950, Margaret Sanger, the woman responsible for opening the first birth-control clinic in 1916, underwrote the research needed for the first pill.
-(Side note: In 2015, presidential hopeful Ben Carson spread rumors about Sanger’s involvement with eugenics, but her words were taken way out of context.)
+(Important note: Over the past few years, Sanger's connection to the eugenics movement has come into the spotlight — and organizations like Planned Parenthood have since distanced themselves from her.)
 In 1960, the FDA approved the first oral contraceptive, Enovid, which was originally primarily prescribed for “menstrual regulation.”
 More than 100 million women use the pill today.